7RU7H/Archive/Antivirus/Antivirus-Evasion/Antivirus-Evasion.md

 #### Shellter
 [Shellter](https://www.shellterproject.com/) *"Shellter is a dynamic shellcode injection tool, and the first truly dynamic PE infector ever created.
 It can be used in order to inject shellcode into native Windows applications (currently 32-bit applications only).
 The shellcode can be something yours or something generated through a framework, such as Metasploit."* For more see the [[Shellter-Helpsheet]]

+Note that in order to restore the execution flow through the Stealth Mode option, custom payloads need to terminate by exiting the current thread.

 [AV Evasion Tooling from InfosecInstitute](https://resources.infosecinstitute.com/topic/antivirus-evasion-tools/)

 #### Viel-Evasion